Frequently Asked Questions

 Quite a vast array of scientific knowledge and research.
 From Sports Medicine, orthopedic pains, degenerative arthritis, to even growing body parts, it includes many areas of medicine.

-Dennis M. Lox M.D. limits his practice to areas including musculoskeletal aches, orthopedic problems, Sports Medicine, and the problems encountered with aging joints, or degenerative arthritis.
+Dr. Lox is an expert in Sports and Regenerative Medicine.
+He limits his practice to areas including musculoskeletal aches, orthopedic problems, Sports Medicine, and the problems encountered with aging joints, or degenerative arthritis.

-Office consultations are covered.
+Office consultations may be covered so you will only be responsible for a copay.
 The FDA has rules for unapproved therapies.
 The area of stem cells will mostly be deemed as a drug therapy.
 Your stem cells, and cells for sports injuries, joint problems, or arthritis are for use the same day with your cells, not anyone else’s cells.
 Outside of these FDA rules, and the treatment falls into the drug category, and it is not approved for these uses as a drug.

 Embryonic stem cells refer to before birth.
 These are not to be used in the United States.